prajnaupadhyay/openie-with-entities/README.md

 `extracted_file` is the file where we want to store this file in the format required by CaRB or OIE16

-Secondly, we have to give extracted_file as input to carb / oi16 metrics.
+Secondly, we have to give extracted_file as input to carb / wire57 metrics.
 They need a virtual environment to be created.
 More details are here: https://github.com/dair-iitd/CaRB.
-The gold data is located under `CaRB/evaluation/gold/test_extra.tsv`